-Having been warned about how alcoholic beverages hit you hard and fast at high altitudes, I planned on just sipping one pretty Cava cocktail ahead of dinner, which indeed went down smoothly with our small plates of crispy shrimp and chicken wings.
+Having been warned about how alcoholic beverages hit you hard and fast at high altitudes, I planned on just sipping one pretty Cava cocktail ahead of dinner.
+It indeed went down smoothly with our small plates of crispy shrimp and chicken wings.
 The live entertainment was present enough to contribute to the atmosphere, yet allow conversation.

 However, my one cocktail plan was nixed by my subconscious apparently; Andy ordered a second, which the waitress put directly in front of me.
 Without thinking I proceeded to drink it myself and it was half gone by the time I noticed and admitted my faux pas.
 None too soon it was time for dinner.

 The Westin’s fine dining restaurant, Cima, features modern interpretations of Latin cuisine, with an emphasis on locally produced meats and sustainable seafood.
 “Cima” means “peak” in Spanish and this restaurant, developed and run by star chef/restaurateur Richard Sandoval, aims to deliver a peak experience in both food and setting.
 South American and Spanish wines figure heavily on the wine list, which given my happy hour over-indulgence, I sipped conservatively.
-My Thai shrimp risotto was great!
+My Thai shrimp risotto proved to be a sublime choice.

 Ski Resort Hotel Rooms for Non-Skiers because I love hotel rooms (well, nice ones, anyway)